stellar009/Drone-vs-Enemy-Combat-Simulation/README.md

 3. Missiles fired by enemies can destroy on the spot and enemy dies
 4. Particle effects plays when the object is created in the scene
 5. Missiles unable to destroy player
-6. camera can clips through the walls and obstacles
+6. Camera can clips through the walls and obstacles

 **Limitations**:
 1. Player can't rotate
-2. player is bound to a closed space environment(50 X 50 units)
+2. Player is bound to a closed space environment(50 X 50 units)
 3. Enemy cant shoot or fire missiles in upward and downward directions

 **Assets Used**: